MS SuperStar II: Service history

 In April 2000 Stena Invicta was chartered to the Norway-based Color Line, with a purchase option included in the charter agreement.
 The ship was re-registered at Nassau, the Bahamas, rebuilt at Drammen, Norway and renamed Color Viking.
 On 14 June 2000 the ship entered service on Color Line's Sandefjord—Strömstad service.
 In May of the following year Color Line utilized their purchase option on the ship.
 She was subsequently re-registered in Norway, with Sandefjord as her homeport.

 In November 2022 Color Line announced that the ship would be pulled from service along with the freight ship on the Oslo-Kiel route due to rising fuel and energy costs.

+On 17 February 2023 it was delivered to Seajets and on 23 February it left Sandefjord for the Piraeus shipyards, where it arrived on 4 March and where it underwent major refurbishment works.

+Accidents and Incidents

+On 30 April 2026, while entering the port of Skopelos, the vessel ran aground on a sandbank.
+It was operating a scheduled itinerary from Volos to Skiathos, Skopelos, and Alonnisos, carrying 227 passengers and 76 vehicles.
+The ship was freed with the assistance of the tugboat Agios Evdokimos and subsequently docked under its own power to safely disembark all passengers and vehicles.
+Following an inspection and the presentation of a certificate of seaworthiness by its classification society, the local port authority lifted an initial detention order, allowing the vessel to resume its journey to Alonnisos.
+No injuries or marine pollution were reported.